tlienart/Xranklin.jl/docs/syntax/code.md

 While hopefully this shouldn't happen too often, two things can go wrong:

 1. some code fails in an un-expected way (e.g.: it calls objects which it should have access to but doesn't seem to),
-1. the output of an auto-cell is not in synch.
+1. the output of an auto-cell is incorrect (either wasn't refreshed or some other random output that you didn't expect).

 In both cases, if you can reproduce what led to the problem, kindly open an issue on Github.
 Both problems will typically be addressed by clearing the cache which will force all code cells